 To help you make the most of your visit, we’ve prepared this handy guide specifically for academics visiting London.

-1. Explore the city’s museums and galleries:
+1. Explore the collection of free museums in London

 This is a great way to get to know a new city and even help out with your work or research.
 London has some of the best museums and galleries in the world.
 And even better news - they’re nearly all free!
 If you’re looking at complementing your research, take yourself down to the British museum to see remarkable cultural treasures as well as seasonal exhibitions.
 We would also recommend checking out the Cartoon Museum in Bloomsbury, if you want some light relief during your stay.
 This hidden gem holds British comic and cartoon art from the 18th century to today.